Dysentery is an infection of the intestines that causes diarrhoea containing blood or mucus.

-Dysentery is highly infectious and can be passed on if you don't take the right precautions, such as properly and regularly washing your hands.
+Dysentery is highly infectious and can be passed on if you do not take the right precautions, such as properly and regularly washing your hands.

 Types of dysentery

-- bacillary dysentery or shigellosis – caused by shigella bacteria; this is the most common type of dysentery in the UK
+- bacillary dysentery or shigellosis, which is caused by shigella bacteria; this is the most common type of dysentery in the UK

-- amoebic dysentery or amoebiasis – caused by an amoeba (single-celled parasite) called Entamoeba histolytica, which is mainly found in tropical areas; this type of dysentery is usually picked up abroad
+- amoebic dysentery or amoebiasis, which is caused by an amoeba (single celled parasite) called Entamoeba histolytica, which is mainly found in tropical areas; this type of dysentery is usually picked up abroad

-As dysentery usually clears up on its own after three to seven days, treatment isn't usually needed.
+As dysentery usually gets better on its own after 3 to 7 days, treatment is not usually needed.

-Over-the-counter painkillers, such as paracetamol, can help relieve pain and a fever.
-Avoid antidiarrhoeal medications, such as loperamide, because they can make things worse.
+Painkillers, such as paracetamol, can help relieve pain and a fever.
+Avoid anti-diarrhoea medicines, such as loperamide, because they can make things worse.